brokensandals/export-google-docs/README.md

+Update:

+I'm archiving this since I currently don't use Google Docs much any more and stopped bothering to back it up.
+The script still worked fine last time I checked.

 # export-google-docs

 Google Apps Script that exports all your Google Docs/Sheets/Slides into docx/xlsx/pptx files and PDFs in a folder in your Google Drive.